ToolGrid — Product & Engineering

 This tool automates the hard parts.
 It finds all conflict markers automatically.
 It separates your code and incoming code.
 It shows them side by side for easy comparison.
 It lets you choose with simple buttons.
 It removes markers and combines code correctly.
 It shows the final result so you can verify it.

 Developers resolve merge conflicts after pulling changes.
 They paste conflicted code into the tool.
 They compare both versions side by side.
 They choose the correct version.
 They copy the resolved code back.
 They commit the fix.
+For adjacent tasks, viewing Git diffs addresses a complementary step.

 Teams merge feature branches into main.
 Multiple conflicts appear in the same file.
 They use the tool to resolve each conflict.
 They check the live preview after each choice.
 They ensure the final code works correctly.